dedouwe26/Cosmetx/README.md

-"NOTE: there won't be a pre-compiled mod, so you will have to compile it yourself!"
+"NOTE: there won't be a pre-compiled mod, so you will have to compile it yourself!" \
-BV# Cosmetx
+# Cosmetx
 This allows you to gain access to all cosmetics, including the unobtainable ones! <br />
 `Client-side only!`